m4nu56/blog/README.md

 Personal blog about development where I share some of my work.

-Built with next.js, deployed on Vercel.
+Built with Next.js, deployed on Vercel.

-At first I wanted to play a little with NextJS and I decided to move the few posts I've been publishing on Medium up in here.
+At first, I wanted to play a little with Next.js and I decided to move the few posts I've been publishing on Medium up in here.
-I also discovered [Tailwind CSS](https://tailwindcss.com/) that I wanted to try for a long time now and it just made me realized how bad I am at designing stuff :-)
+I also discovered [Tailwind CSS](https://tailwindcss.com/) that I wanted to try for a long time now, and it just made me realized how bad I am at designing stuff 😅

 ## Roadmap

-- Integrate twitter feed with last tweets (CORS Issue in January 2024 √)
+- Integrate Twitter feed with last tweets (CORS Issue in January 2024 ✅)
 - Add a navigation menu and a "About me" page
 - Build a theme for the website to make it more attractive :-°
-- Add a search functionnality
+- Add a search functionality
 - Add a "Correct this blog post on GitHub" button

 ### Done
-- Upgrade to latest version of NextJS (v14 January 2024 √)
+- Upgrade to latest version v14 of Next.js (January 2024 ✅)

 Some of my posts are also available on [Medium](https://medium.com/@mnu)